This is by no means a blog post on how to recover from a Google Update. Sorry if the title made you think so.

 This site is up 138% in Organic Traffic after the April Google Reviews Update.
 There is still a LONG way to go, but it is a clear step in the right direction.

 Looking to recover from a Google Update?
 Read on.
 This is not an exhaustive list, nor a guarantee of recovery.
-But, pick and pull some of what I did and apply what you think might help your site.
+But, pick and pull some of what I did and apply what you think might help your site if its failing right now.

 I’m also candid about what I did, and what I wanted to do (but didn’t get around to).